ardataskoparan123/DSA210---Project/findings.md

 ### Observations

 - Compared to EGFR, **KRAS expression is more widely distributed** across the risk spectrum.
-- Low-risk groups (e.g., 0–3) show **greater variance** in expression, with multiple high-value outliers.
+- Low-risk groups (e.g. 0–3) show **greater variance** in expression, with multiple high-value outliers.
 - As tobacco risk increases, the **median and interquartile range tend to decrease**, indicating potentially lower expression in higher-risk groups.
 - Outliers persist throughout, including extreme values at low (0–4) and high (9) risk scores.